sdporres/fealtyweb/_posts/2019-08-07-what-has-been-and-whats-next.md

 Originally 1.3 was going to be the beefed up action system, and 1.4 would be characters.
 But that plan was going to outstrip design and lead to a bunch of rework.
 Instead I am axing 1.3 and 1.4 and calling Alpha 1 done.

-Alpha 2 is going to be the updated, more fleshed out, design of whats in Alpha 1 and then the new supporting systems around them.
-Alpha 2 going to be improve and change the old and bring in a lot of the new.

-2.0 will be the update of the code that currently exists.
-2.0 will be whats in the game now but better.
+Alpha 2 is focused around the UX and player immersion, improvements to the existing settlement/economy model, and extensions to the character and family systems.
+My goal for 2.0 is first to improve whats there, and then do point releases as I extend existing systems and add new ones.

 Each point release will introduce a new module to the game that extends it.
 We will continue with point releases until the entire Kingdom Game design done.
 Alpha 2 will end when the kingdom game is feature-complete.